The Civil War .. North vs. South

 Explore The Civil War landscape, read the fascinating and dramatic history in our Civil War Timeline.

-Meet Civil War Generals and learn of their empowering victories .. and their bloody defeats during the costly and terrifying clashes between the Armies of the Union and the Armies of the Confederacy in our Civil War Battles.
+Meet Union and Confederate Generals and learn of their empowering victories .. and their bloody defeats during the costly and terrifying clashes between the Grand Armies of the Union and the proud, loyal and tenacious Armies of the Confederacy in our Civil War Battles.

 We offer you the finest Civil War Books written about the Civil War, a turbulent and tragic time in our young nations’ history.